Friday, February 5, 2021

 Step 1 — Arrive 15-20 mins prior to your tryout time.
 If you don’t have a tryout time make sure you register first.

 When you arrive you will approach the table in front of the snack bar.
 There you will check in and receive a bib with your tryout number.
 You will then be directed to the field to tryout.
-You’re tryout will begin promptly at the designated time.
-Fifteen players have been assigned the same time as you.
-We have thirty minutes to get all fifteen through two Pop-flys, two ground balls, three pitches, 5 swings, and a lap around the bases.
-If all fifteen are ready and available they will enter the field together.
-If eight of the fifteen are ready then we will run them through the tryout and the other seven will form a second group and wait for 15 mins until the first group is finished.
+Your tryout will begin promptly at the designated time.
+10 players have been assigned the same time as you.
+We have thirty minutes to get all 10 through two Pop-flys, two ground balls, three pitches, 5 swings, and a lap around the bases.
+If you arrive after your scheduled time, you will be added to the next group with less than 10 players.
 Arriving early will give you time to check-in and warm-up.

 Step 2 — Don’t blow it . . .
 (I’m talking to parents)